Josef Jakobs: Capture and interrogation

 On 31 January 1941, Jakobs was flown from Schiphol Airport in the Netherlands to Ramsey in Huntingdonshire.
 He parachuted from the aircraft and landed in a field near Dove House Farm, but broke his ankle during the process.
 The following morning, Jakobs attracted the attention of two farmers, Charles Baldock and Harry Coulson, by firing his pistol into the air.
 Baldock and Coulson notified members of the local Home Guard, who quickly apprehended Jakobs.
 He was caught still wearing his flying suit and carrying £500 in British currency, forged identity papers, a radio transmitter and a German sausage.

-On his person was also found a photo purportedly of his lover, a German cabaret singer and actress named Clara Bauerle, who became a spy because she had spent a few years performing in the West Midlands and could speak English with a Birmingham accent.
+On his person was also found a photo purportedly of his lover, a German cabaret singer and actress named Clara Bauerle (1905–1942), who became a spy because she had spent a few years performing in the West Midlands and could speak English with a Birmingham accent.
 Jakobs said Bauerle was meant to join him after he had made "radio contact", but then doubted she would now be sent since he was arrested before he could communicate with his team.
-Bauerle's whereabouts remained unknown for several decades, and it was conjectured that she may have died under suspicious circumstances in England.
+Bauerle's whereabouts remained unknown for several decades, and it was conjectured that she may have died under suspicious circumstances in England, though the corpse found inside a hollow tree was a foot shorter than Bauerle.
 In 2016, it was discovered that Bauerle had died in a Berlin hospital on 16 December 1942.

 Jakobs was taken to Ramsey Police Station before being transferred to Cannon Row Police Station in London, where he gave a voluntary statement to Major T.A.
 Robertson of MI5.
 Due to the poor condition of his ankle, Jakobs was transferred to Brixton Prison Infirmary for the night.
 The following day he was briefly interrogated by Lieutenant Colonel Stephens of MI5 at Camp 020 before being transferred to Dulwich Hospital where he remained for the next two months.